mattjmwmatt/tcd1304-stm32f411-driver/README.md

 # TCD1304 Driver for STM32F411 (Nucleo-F411RE)

-> ⚠️ **Work in Progress — this firmware is NOT complete and has not been fully tested on hardware.
-Use at your own risk.
-Contributions and bug reports are welcome.**
+> **Work in Progress — this firmware is NOT complete and has not been fully tested on hardware.**

-Bare-metal firmware to drive the **Toshiba TCD1304DG** 3648-element linear CCD image sensor using a **Nucleo-F411RE** board, plus a Python host script to acquire and plot spectra.
+Firmware to drive the **Toshiba TCD1304DG** 3648-element linear CCD image sensor using a **Nucleo-F411RE** board, plus a Python host script to acquire and plot spectra.